Scott D. Cinel

 - QGIS, ArcGIS, and ArcMap

-- Extensive field research experience in eastern U.S. hardwood and Central American tropical forests
+- Extensive field research experience in eastern U.S. hardwood, southeastern Pine forests, and Central American tropical forests

-- Extensive laboratory experience in DNA, RNA, and protein extraction, sample preparation, molecular sequencing, transcriptome assembly, and mass spectrometric methods
+- Extensive laboratory experience in DNA, RNA, and protein extraction, sample preparation, molecular sequencing, Gene Ontology and KEGG pathway analysis, and mass spectrometric validation